Rugby railway station: Layout

 Rugby station has a total of six platforms, consisting of five through platforms (platforms 1, 2, 4, 5 & 6) and one east facing bay platform (platform 3) which is not in regular use.
 Platform 1 on the south of the station is a side platform, to its north are two island platforms which contain platforms 2,3 & 4 and 5 & 6 respectively.
-The platforms are above street level on a brick embankment, and are accessed from a subway via ramps stairs and lifts, except platform 1 which is accessed by stairs and a lift directly from the ticket office.
+The platforms are above street level on a brick embankment, and are accessed from a subway via ramps, stairs or lifts, except platform 1 which is accessed by stairs and a lift directly from the ticket office.
 The main entrance and ticket office is on the south side facing the town centre, with a secondary subway entrance to the north.

 Between 1885 and 2008, Rugby station consisted of one large island platform, containing only two through platforms which are now platforms 2 and 4.
 The through platforms were long enough however to allow two trains to call at them at the same time, a feature enabled by scissors crossovers at the midway point of the platforms; this practice was abandoned in the 1960s when the crossovers were removed.
 At each end were bay platforms, four west facing, and two east facing: The bay platforms historically accommodated the various terminating branch line and local services, but had become largely redundant when these services were withdrawn.
 All but one of the bay platforms were removed during the 2008 remodelling, and the extra through platforms were added.